tirtadji-com/rpi_debian_ha_supervised/README.md

 - Debian 10 for RPI [download here](https://raspi.debian.net/tested-images/)
 - Raspbian Imager [download here](https://www.raspberrypi.org/software/)
 - Your public ssh keys (please google it on how to create one for you)
+- If you did not used SSH Key you will need monitor and mouse and keyboard

 # WARNING!
 Before you if you would like to run NGINX with your own domain make sure you open your router port 80/443 and directed to your RPI-ip else you dont need to install or running NGINX